LJQ434/ME495/README.md

 fig 2. diagram of brain structure<br>

 ### Evolve and Select
-Weigths of synapses and limb's body size is slightly and randomly mutate in every generation.<br>
+Weigths of synapses and limb's body size is slightly and randomly mutate in every generation.
+So the parents will have a similar shape with its children.
+But the children may be smarter.<br>

-And every 20 genenrations, the limbs' body number and body direction has a large mutation.<br>
+In every 20 genenrations, the limbs' body number and body direction has a large mutation.
+Such mutation will randomly move a body of a limb to a new direction, add or delete a body in a limb.
+Children will inherit the basic shape, but different in one limb.
+Also, it might have more or less motor neurons. <br>

 <br>
 the fitness is defined as: y/abs(1+x)<br>
 And only the winner with higher fitness can pass its gene to the next genegration.<br>